daimahou/documentation/docs/abilities/getting-started/index.md

 ## Examples

 After the successful installation of both **Game Creator** and **Abilities**, another menu will appear in the Installation window.
-This menu will provide with additional content in the form of *examples* to get you familiar with the different concepts that makes up **Abilities**.
+This menu will provide you with additional content in the form of *examples* to get you familiar with the different concepts that makes up **Abilities**.

 For more information on how to install *examples*, please refer to the [following link](https://docs.gamecreator.io/gamecreator/getting-started/examples/).